watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot, fabmedical/content-api and fabmedical/content-web each appear on their own lines below Repositories.](media/image68.png)

 9. Select content-api.
-You'll see the latest tag is assigned.
+You will see the latest tag is assigned.

    ![In this screenshot, fabmedical/content-api is selected under Repositories, and the Tags blade appears on the right.](media/image69.png)